Architecture Design Studios & Workshops

 Important updates for international students:

 - As of 2016, the U.S. Department of Homeland Security has specified a date range within which employment can occur for international students.
-The earliest and latest dates allowed for internships authorized by CPT in summer 2016 are May 21, 2016 to August 19, 2016.
-If you must extend your internship beyond this time frame, you will need to also apply for OPT.
+The earliest and latest dates allowed for internships authorized by CPT in summer 2017 are:

 What to do to get clearance from Architecture and receive credit: